-The Regulatory Framework is laid out in Six Parts.
+The Regulatory Framework is laid out in six parts:

-- Part 1, the Statute, establishes the Academic and Organisational Governance Structures of the Institution - Part 2 sets out the specification for the Quality Management System (QMS) which comprises 2 parts, Part A QMS Academic containing academic policies and procedures for the maintenance of academic integrity of the institution, compliance with the Education Act and other relevant legislation, and with NZQA requirements and Part B QMS Business that sets out the policies and procedures covering the institution's business processes and compliance with relevant New Zealand legislation. - Part 3 sets out the Academic Regulations-covering enrolment, attendance, academic progression, assessment, academic misconduct, results, certification and graduation. - Part 4 sets out the Student Code of Conduct covering expected student behaviours and discipline procedures - Part 5 covers the Staff Code of Conduct - Part 6 sets out the definitions and terms used within the institution.
+- Part 1, the Statute, establishes the Academic and Organisational Governance Structures of the Institution. - Part 2 sets out the specification for the Quality Management System (QMS) which comprises academic policies and procedures for the maintenance of academic integrity of the institution, compliance with the Education Act and other relevant legislation, and with NZQA requirements; and policies and procedures covering the institution's business processes and compliance with relevant New Zealand legislation. - Part 3 sets out the Academic Regulations-covering enrolment, attendance, academic progression, assessment, academic misconduct, results, certification and graduation. - Part 4 sets out the Student Code of Conduct covering expected student behaviours and discipline procedures. - Part 5 covers the Staff Code of Conduct. - Part 6 sets out the definitions and terms used within the Institution.